ApoTheOne/Docker/PITCHME.md

 #### Docker theory
 docker : /ˈdɒkə/ : noun -
 a person employed in a port to load and unload ships.
+Docker is a platform for developers and sysadmins to develop, deploy, and run applications with containers.
+The use of Linux containers to deploy applications is called containerization.
  - Before - Virtual Machines |
  - Now - Docker containers |
 ---